pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPDProxyBackendDiscovery.md

 The designated directory server must be running for the proxy server to join the topology.
 To ensure directory is running before proxy attempts to join, a `wait-for` can be used.

-For example, using the ping-devops Helm chart, the following values yaml instructs proxy to wait until the second `pingdirectory` pod is running before starting and attempting to join the topology. "releasename" can be replace with the Helm release name.
+For example, using the ping-devops Helm chart, the following values yaml instructs proxy to wait until the second `pingdirectory` pod is running before starting and attempting to join the topology. "releasename" can be replaced with the Helm release name.

 ```
 initContainers: